UK guide • Ongoing costs • Practical advice

 Security updates

-Keeping software, plugins and server components up to date to reduce security risk.
+Keeping the platform, plugins or key components up to date reduces risk.

 Small changes

-If your contact form stops sending, pages load slowly, or a plugin update breaks layout, you can lose leads quietly.
+If forms stop working, pages slow down or a plugin update breaks layout, you can lose enquiries without noticing straight away.
 Maintenance reduces that risk.

 How much does website maintenance cost in the UK?